How to eat like an athlete

-That’s something that goes under the radar and, as such, we’re going to look at how to eat like an athlete because – alongside training – it’s fundamental to maximising your potential.
+That's something that goes under the radar and, as such, we're going to look at how to eat like an athlete because - alongside training - it's fundamental to maximizing your potential.

-Example breakfast: Porridge flavoured with a couple of tablespoons of peanut butter.
+Example breakfast: Porridge flavored with a couple of tablespoons of peanut butter.
 Mash a banana in for an extra boost.

 It's widely accepted that those who are highly active e.g. athletes need to consume more throughout their day.
 Unfortunately, too many aspiring fitness buffs think that just means calories.
 It doesn't.
 It means calories plus nutrients.
 After all, if you put diesel in a petrol car and you'll soon be having running problems.
 The same is true of the body and smart snacking can give you the right fuel.

-Listen, we’re not saying never eat bad food.
-Just don’t do it at every snack – even Lionel Messi had to make alterations to the way he fuelled himself.
-Instead hit some of your main food groups again – think fats, carbs and protein.
+Listen, we're not saying eat bad food.
+Just don't do it at every snack – even Lionel Messi had to make alterations to the way he fuelled himself.
+Instead hit some of your main food groups again - think fats, carbs, and protein.

 Snack example: carrot sticks with hummus dip